zonyl/pytomation/README.md

   - Confirms where you are installing Pytomation to.
   - Makes a "pyto" user and creates the home directory.
-  - Copies all the necessary files into Pytomations HOME.
+  - Copies all the necessary files into Pytomation's HOME.
   - Creates an /etc/init.d/pytomation init script for starting Pytomation on boot.
   - Configures pytomation to start automatically at boot time